Chimplement/examini/README.md

 Examini is a small debugging tool for examining the machine code ran by a linux process.

 ## Features
 Currently Examini allows the user to either start a process as a child or to trace an external process by passing its pid.
-It then shows a disassembled assembly code in the terminal, this can be done either automatically or step by step.
+It then shows a disassembled assembly code in the terminal, this can be done either continuously or step by step.

 As of now Examini only supports 64 bit machine code.